angola

 travel requirements

-Business travel to Angola requires approval from appropriate SASBU managers.
+Business travel to Angola requires approval from the hosting SASBU manager.
 All travelers must take the following actions:

 The healthcare infrastructure and disease risk level for Ambriz, Cabinda, Lobito, Luanda, Porto Amboim, and Soyo is B. Please consult with Health and Medical prior to travel.